 The electronic submission must include a general table of contents (GTOC) in the root directory.
 A part-specific table of contents (TOC) in the top level folder of each part of the dossier is strongly encouraged as this improves the navigation within the dossier.

-If more than one media component is needed (e.g. several DVDs), TOCs must be provided.
-In this case, the GTOC should be present only on the first hard medium; part-specific TOCs must be available on the media component where the files covering that part of the dossier are located.

 The GTOC should be a complete index to the whole dossier either referring directly to content documents or via the part-specific TOCs, while the TOC for each part of the dossier should be a complete index for that part of the dossier.
 Files being present in the folder "add-info" should not be included in the GTOC or TOCs.